 - Provide a digital picture to be used on the Wildcat Card that complies with Online Photo Submission section.

 - Payment of the card and postage fees

 - New or replacement card fee (see K-State ID Center main page + $1.50 postage (postage subject to change without notice)

 - Apply for the Wildcat Card online at K-State ID Center main page.

 - Photos taken in the K-State ID Center will be distributed to various KSU integrated systems for official use.

-- Students can request a copy of their Wildcat Card photo by filling out a K-State ID photo release form.
+- Students can request a copy of their Wildcat Card photo.
+Request for student photos should be sent to the Office of the Registrar.
 Photos are in .jpeg or .png format and will be emailed only to K-State email addresses.
 Photos are provided at no charge.